Toluna-IP/tolunaintegratedpaneldocs/notifications/surveyclosed.md

 | DateTime | ```string``` | Date and time the Survey was closed.
 Format "YYYY-MM-DD HH:MM:SS" in UTC Time |
 | WaveID | ```int``` | Current iteration of the survey.
 Studies related to one another can be sent in “waves” that the Member experiences as unique surveys.
 SurveyID+WaveID will always be unique |

->Note: v2.1 required Partners to opt-in to the WaveID feature.
-It will not appear by default.

 ### Example XML Notification
 ```xml